yuleung/FPPQ/README.md

 # (2023-11-20)Implementation of NIPS2023: Unleashing the Full Potential of Product Quantization for Large-Scale Image Retrieval

-**CODE UPDATING （The current code is the implementation in glint360k.
-The training pipeline has been shown in run.sh and I will upload the pretrained weights and the PQ-code label soon.)**
+**The current code is the implementation on Glint360k.
+The training pipeline has been shown in run.sh.**
+**Moreover,  I will upload the pretrained weights and the PQ-code label soon.**

 &emsp;[cisip-FIRe project](https://github.com/CISiPLab/cisip-FIRe)